 When she’s not playing Sarah writes about traditional music; over the years she has written arts stories and commentaries for a variety of publications, including New Hampshire Public Radio, Orion, The Concord Monitor and American Craft, among others.
 Her story, “The Crooked Road Meets the Conservatory” was published in the Fall 2012 issue of Fiddler magazine.
 Her remembrances of Francestown/Greenwich Village musician and poet Allan Block appeared in The Old-Time Herald and Fiddler, and her profile of musician and former New Hampshire “Artist Laureate” Rodney Miller appeared in the May 2015 issue of Fiddler.
 She is currently writing a biography of Ozark ballad collector Max Hunter, and has published several articles on this subject.

-Sarah makes frequent appearances at libraries across New Hampshire where she discusses her biography project and shares her love of old songs and tunes.
+Sarah makes frequent appearances at libraries across New England where she discusses her biography project and shares her love of old songs and tunes.
 In addition to occasional house concerts, she has performed at the Old Manse in Concord, MA, Strawbery Banke in Portsmouth, the Deerfield Fair, and dance halls across New England.
-Last season she was honored to be the designated accompanist for the Lowell Banjo and Fiddle Contest.
+She is proud to be the designated accompanist for the Lowell Banjo and Fiddle Contest.

 Create your own unique website with customizable templates.